gregnordin/notes_to_self/tools.md

     - Sublime Text 3 as editor instead of Atom
     - Need to explore [transcrypt](http://www.transcrypt.org) to write code in python and have it transcribed into javascript so can be seen in a browser.
 Can use any javascript library, like D3.js and three.js.
 Or try Flexx.
     - Vega or vega-lite for static 2D graphs in browser, [Introduction to Vega-Lite](https://vega.github.io/vega-lite/tutorials/getting_started.html)
+    - Interactive and possibly realtime plotting
         - [plotly](http://moderndata.plot.ly/15-python-and-r-charts-with-interactive-controls-buttons-dropdowns-and-sliders/) as an interactive 2D/3D plotting package (javascript/python/browser?)
+        - bqplot as in interactive/realtime 2D plotting package
         - [chaco](http://docs.enthought.com/chaco/) as an interactive/realtime 2D plotting package.
 Uses traits instead of variables(?)
     - Use D3 in a Jupyter notebook.
 See [d3-jupyter-tutorial](https://github.com/stitchfix/d3-jupyter-tutorial), which is excellent.
 Try out the little helper file, `d3_lib.py`?